roastduck/destroyer_2d/BUILD.md

     ( unset {temp,tmp,TEMP,TMP} ; cmake -G "Visual Studio 10" )

+You can also use cmake GUI interface, but remember to choose Release mode, or it will be very slow.

 **Then**, double-click on `Destroyer2D.sln` to open the solution.
 Select "Build -> Build Solution" from the menu.

 You will get executable `bin/Release/Destroyer2D`.

-You can perform a Debug build as described in Linux section, but you should fully clean the binaries built previously.
+You can perform a Debug build as described in Linux section, or use GUI to select Debug, but you should fully clean the binaries built previously.

 ***For OS X***